sturmisch/sturmisch.github.io/CTF/2019/CJ Finale/ziel/index.md

 	spawn('x',19,0,0,0,0x88,'x'*8)
 	spawn('=',20,0,0,0,0x28,'='*8)
 ```
 The `?` and `x` chunk is the smallbins we want to coalesce.
-I allocated different chunk sizes because I doesn't want to mess with heap layout.
+I allocated different chunk sizes because I don't want to mess with heap layout.

 We proceed to fill the tcache, and free the chunk above the `x` chunk: